-- (1) Filing of a Material Change Report The requirement in the Regulation for a reporting issuer to file a business acquisition report is in addition to the reporting issuer's obligation to file a material change report, if the significant acquisition constitutes a material change. - (2) Filing of a Business Acquisition Report by SEC Issuers If a document or a series of documents that an SEC issuer files with or furnishes to the SEC in connection with a business acquisition contains all of the information, including financial statements, required to be included in a business acquisition report under the Regulation, the SEC issuer may file a copy of the documents as its business acquisition report. - (3) Financial Statement Disclosure of Significant Acquisitions Appendix B to this Policy Statement is a chart outlining the key obligations for financial statement disclosure of significant acquisitions in a business acquisition report.
-Reporting issuers are reminded that Regulation 52-107 prescribes the accounting principles, auditing standards and reporting currency that must be used to prepare and audit the financial statements required by Part 8 of the Regulation. - (4) Acquisition of a Business A reporting issuer that has made a significant acquisition must include in its business acquisition report certain financial statements of each business acquired.
+- (1) Filing of a Material Change Report The requirement in the Instrument for a reporting issuer to file a business acquisition report is in addition to the reporting issuer's obligation to file a material change report, if the significant acquisition constitutes a material change. - (2) Filing of a Business Acquisition Report by SEC Issuers If a document or a series of documents that an SEC issuer files with or furnishes to the SEC in connection with

+- a business acquisition contains all of the information, including financial statements, required to be included in a business acquisition report under the Instrument, the SEC issuer may file a copy of the documents as its business acquisition report. - (3) Financial Statement Disclosure of Significant Acquisitions -Reporting issuers are reminded that NI 52-107 prescribes the accounting principles, auditing standards and reporting currency that must be used to prepare and audit the financial statements required by Part 8 of the Instrument. - (4) Acquisition of a Business A reporting issuer that has made a significant acquisition must include in its business acquisition report certain financial statements of each business acquired.
 The term "business" should be evaluated in light of the facts and circumstances involved.
 We generally consider that a separate entity, a subsidiary or a division is a business and that in certain circumstances a smaller component of a company may also be a business, whether or not the business previously prepared financial statements.
-In determining whether an acquisition constitutes the acquisition of a business, a reporting issuer should consider the continuity of business operations, including the following factors: - (a) whether the nature of the revenue producing activity or potential revenue producing activity will remain generally the same after the acquisition; and - (b) whether any of the physical facilities, employees, marketing systems, sales forces, customers, operating rights, production techniques or trade names are acquired by the reporting issuer instead of remaining with the vendor after the acquisition.
+In determining whether an acquisition constitutes the acquisition of a business, a reporting issuer should consider the continuity of business operations, including the following factors: - (a) whether the nature of the revenue producing activity or potential revenue producing activity will remain generally the same after the acquisition; and - (b) whether any of the physical facilities, employees, marketing systems, sales forces, customers, operating rights, production techniques or trade names are acquired by the reporting issuer instead of remaining with the vendor after the acquisition. - (5) Acquisition by a Subsidiary If a reporting issuer's subsidiary, which is also a reporting issuer, has acquired a business, both the parent and subsidiary must test the significance of the acquisition.
+Even if the subsidiary files a business acquisition report, the parent must also file a business acquisition report if the acquisition is also significant for the parent.